ceejbot/scaling-registry-2014/stabilizing-the-registry.md

 # [fit] step 2: tarballs
 # [fit] get them out of couchdb

-^ They're now sitting on a filesystem served by nginx.
+^ Out of couchdb & into Joyent's Manta, an object store backed by postgres with a nice API.
+They're now sitting on a filesystem served by nginx.
 1 aws instance is more than capable of handling what load gets through from Fastly, but we have several for region redundancy.
 Node does the work of pulling tarballs out.

 ----